 - Silver is lower priced and more volatile – Although an asset that is low-priced does not necessarily have greater volatility, it seems to be the case with silver.
 Greater risk, but also return.

 The conclusion is if the price has not already been run up, buy silver and not gold.

 Trading precious metals futures

 If you still want to hold physical silver or gold bullion for other reason, such as if you believe that is a good hedge against inflation as you feel the currency is not stable and you need a store of value, then the question is which is better.
-Some people believe it will be a medium of exchange if the US collapses and the dollar is not longer accepted as legal tender.
-Under this doomsday scenario gold bullion will be valued many fold what it is today.
-I am do not believed America is doomed.
-But I have no problem with having a few gold or better silver coins under my mattress, but to not expect this story to have a silver lining.
+Some people believe it will be a medium of exchange if the US collapses and the dollar is no longer accepted as legal tender.
+Under this doomsday scenario, gold bullion will be valued much fold what it is today.
+I do not believe America is doomed.
+But I have no problem with having a few golds or better silver coins under my mattress, but do not expect this story to have a silver lining.
 Better is to buy a good mining and mineral stock that supply us with these precious metals.